 Cultural Heritage Preservation

-Alternatively, to qualify for the Maintenance of National Heritage, the minimum amount must be donated to an eligible art foundation or a national heritage foundation.
+Or you can go the Maintenance of National Heritage route.
+The minimum amount must be given to an allowed art foundation or national heritage foundation.

 Artistic Production Support versus Cultural Heritage Preservation